 The following films in my list exhibit artistic totality, universal art, or in some of these films a complete synthesis of various art forms.
 Gesamtkunstwerk, as unsung New German Cinema director Hans-Jürgen Syberberg calls it.
 These films are not necessarily my top 10 of all time but are Criterion films that achieve this concept.

-Only Peter Watkins' Edvard Munch (1976) stands out to me as being on the same level as this film--one of the very best films about the life of the artist and artistic creation.
+Only Peter Watkins' Edvard Munch (1974) stands out to me as being on the same level as this film—one of the very best films about the life of the artist and artistic creation.
 Tarkovsky tells the story 15th Century Russian icon painter Andrei Rublev and all of his obstacles, struggles, and inspirations encountered in medieval Russia.
-Tarkovsky is a complete master of tracking and elevated camera shots and has demonstrable knowledge of the black and white medium even going back to his first film - Ivan's Childhood.
+Tarkovsky is a complete master of tracking and elevated camera shots and has demonstrable knowledge of the black and white medium even going back to his first film — Ivan's Childhood.
 The final shot of this film is one of the most memorable endings I have ever seen.

 Chaplin talks!
 I can only imagine what this film was like to view in the theaters when it came out.
 It must have jolted the collective conscious in the English speaking world.
 Released in 1940, people were just waking up to the evils of Hitler.
 Chaplin presents a genial physical acting portrayal of the Jewish barber mistaken for the Tomainian Dictator.
 All of these things are part of the brilliance of Chaplin's satirical condemnation of the world affairs of "machine men, with machine minds and machine hearts".
 The end speech is one for the ages.

+Mary Shelley's Romantic radical Gothic horror tale serves the revolutionary spirit and setting of the film.
 A young child discovers death through the film Frankenstein shown in a small Spanish village.
 This is a story that shows the power of film.
 How a film can awaken a sense of existential crisis in even the youngest and smallest among us.
 The film has amazing cinematography and is something to behold.
 Especially the use of light in the film.
 Filmmaker Monte Hellman says that DP Luis Cuadrado shot Spirit while 95 percent blind.
 He had his assistant describe the sets to him, then told him where to place the lights, and the intensity of each.

 Dreams and the unconscious struggle of a filmmaker searching for his next creation.
 Notably a very Catholic film.
 The desirable female figure archetype for Fellini was shared by American independent director Russ Meyer.